14 Top-Rated Beach Resorts in Southern California

 Accommodation: Terranea Resort

-Monarch Beach Resort is a fabulous luxury choice for families.
+Waldorf Astoria Monarch Beach is a fabulous luxury choice for families.
 The top-end resort sits on a hill overlooking the beach in Dana Point, which is on the coast between Los Angeles and San Diego.

 The rooms and suites here have a beach house casual vibe but are very comfortable and spacious, with a blue, green, and white color palette and fully furnished balconies.